elabftw/elabimg/README.md

 # Tags

 Tags, in the context of Docker images, are what comes after the image name (`elabftw/elabimg`), separated by a colon.
 If you leave it empty, it defaults to `latest`.
-But it is recommended to explicitely define the version you wish to run, e.g.: `elabftw/elabimg:5.0.3`.
+But it is recommended to explicitly define the version you wish to run, e.g.: `elabftw/elabimg:5.0.3`.

 When defining which image version to use, you can use different tags: